About Our Practice

 Chief Operating Officer

-She has a bachelor’s degree in social work from Walla Walla University and a master’s degree in social work with an emphasis in advanced clinical practice from Walden University.
+She earned her bachelor’s degree in Social Work from Walla Walla University and her master’s degree in Social Work with an emphasis in Advanced Clinical Practice from Walden University.
+She is currently a doctoral candidate writing on the lack of neurodivergent training in MSW programs.

 Treatment Orientation:

-Trauma-Focused CBT, Gottman, DBT, EMDR Trained, Cognitive Behavioral Therapy, Culturally Sensitive, Family Systems, Motivational Interviewing, Person-Centered,
+IFS, Trauma-Focused-CBT, Gottman, I-CBT for OCD, EMDR Trained, Culturally Sensitive, Family Systems, Person-Centered,

 Belief, Individualization, Developer, Arranger, Responsibility